 PSYC 3F01: Facilitating Communication and Critical Thinking in Groups

-Students enrolling in their third or fourth year in 2018-19 who are interested in leading seminars for PSYC 1F90 are encouraged to apply to PSYC 3F01, which is an experiential learning course designed to provide upper-year students with the skills and support they need to be successful facilitating group-based discussion.
+Students who are interested in leading seminars for PSYC 1F90 are encouraged to apply to PSYC 3F01, which is an experiential learning course designed to provide upper-year students with the skills and support they need to be successful facilitating group-based discussion.
+Seminar leaders must be in their third or fourth year of study; consequently people apply for the position at the end of their second or third year.

 Why Take PSYC 3F01?
 Though it is closely connected to the introductory psychology course, PSYC 3F01 is intended to foster a broad array of skills, including: